john-science/mazelib/README.md

 ## [Display Examples](docs/EXAMPLES.md)

 Examples of how to generate and solve some unique, tailored mazes.
-Also, example of how to plot your `mazelib` results.
+Also, examples of how to plot your results.

 ## [Maze-Generating Algorithms](docs/MAZE_GEN_ALGOS.md)